-EMPLOYMENT AND SEVERANCE AGREEMENT
+AMENDED AND RESTATED EMPLOYMENT AND SEVERANCE AGREEMENT

-This EMPLOYMENT AND SEVERANCE AGREEMENT (this "Agreement"), is made and effective as of June 21, 2021 (the 'Effective Date"), by and between Inogen, Inc., a Delaware corporation (the "Company"), and Stanislav Glezer (the "Executive").
+This AMENDED AND RESTATED EMPLOYMENT AND SEVERANCE AGREEMENT (this "Agreement"), is made and effective as of October 11, 2021 (the "Effective Date"), by and between Inogen, Inc., a Delaware corporation (the "Company"), and Stanislav Glezer (the "Executive").
+This Agreement amends and restates the Employment and Severance Agreement by and between the Company and Executive (the "Prior Agreement"), effective as of June 21, 2021 (the 'Prior Agreement Effective Date").